-People who are infected with an influenza virus may develop a serious condition called sepsis.
-Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
+People who are infected with an influenza virus may develop sepsis.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 Doctors have found that rates of sepsis and severe sepsis tend to go up during so-called flu season.

 There are different types of influenza.
-There is the annual seasonal influenza and others, such as the H1N1 influenza, avian flu, swine flu, and so on.
+There is the annual seasonal influenza and others, such as the H1N1 influenza, avian flu, and swine flu.

 There are three separate types of viruses:

 - Type A: Type A influenzas affect both people and animals, such as birds.
 The animals help spread the virus, which can be very serious.
 The type A flus are the ones that cause most of the flu pandemics or epidemics.
 In 1918, the world was hit with the “Spanish flu,” which killed millions of people.
 It was feared in 2009 that the H1N1 virus would have similar outcomes.